cqse/teamscale-jacoco-agent/agent/README.md

 Please download the `javaws.zip` file from [the releases page of the agent](#agent-releases) and follow the instructions in the contained documentation.

+## Verifying the Coverage File <a name="verifying_the_coverage_file" />

+Start your application, wait for it to load, then stop your application again.
+Check the directory configured in the `out` option of the agent.
+A new XML file should be there containing your line coverage.
+If no XML file was written, please check the agent's error log file.
+It is located in the same folder as the agent itself.
+Fix any reported errors.

+Download the [Teamscale JaCoCo Verifier][verifier] and run it.
+Select the XML coverage file.
+If the agent reports any errors, please fix them.
+Otherwise you can upload the coverage file to Teamscale via its Projects perspective.

 # Advanced Options <a name="advanced_options" />